Great Cobar mine: Workforce relations

-In early June 1916, there was a strike by engine drivers, with the miners also going on strike in support.
-The industrial action seemed for a time to threaten the operations that only recently been re-established with the assistance of the NSW Government.
-Some saw the strike action as disloyal, in a time of war, when copper was in need for munitions, but the unionists claimed that they had no alternative left before striking.
+In early June 1916, engine drivers went on strike, with the miners also striking in support.
+The industrial action seemed for a time to threaten the operations that only recently had been re-established with the assistance of the NSW Government.
+Some saw the strike action as disloyal, in a time of war, when copper was needed for munitions, but the unionists claimed that they had no alternative left before striking.

-In early February 1917, agitators from the Industrial Workers of the World (I.W.W.) held open-air meetings at Cobar and recruited new members there, resulting in violent altercations with members of the miners' union.
+In early February 1917, agitators from the Industrial Workers of the World (I.W.W.) held open-air meetings in Cobar; they recruited new members, resulting in violent altercations with members of the miners' union.

 In October 1918, smelter operations were briefly suspended due to low levels of ore in the bins, Mr E. Hogan Taylor, the manager of the mine, explained the suspension was due to four causes, all related to the workforce; abnormal absenteeism following pay day; absences due to influenza; underground workers had struck for two days following the fatal accident in which Patrick Hannan died; and a general shortage of workers over a period of many weeks.

-Accidents (1915-1919)
+Accidents (1915–1919)

 Just after work at the mine had recommenced, in November 1915, there was a freak accident in which a miner, Fred Oding, was killed.
-He fell out of a cage which had unexpectedly jolted upward to around 10 feet above the surface.
+He fell out of a cage that had unexpectedly jolted upward to around 10 feet above the surface.
 He then tumbled over a divider, into the open shaft compartment, grasped the divider briefly, and then fell to his death.
 In March 1916, a miner, Alftred Murray, died of severe injuries that he received in a rockfall, a fractured skull exposing part of his brain, a fractured thighbone, numerous lacerations, and shock.
 In September 1916, Joseph Buckley lost his footing and fell heavily.
 The large piece of heavy timber that he was carrying on his shoulder also fell, breaking his neck and killing him.
 In December 1916, George Green was killed in a rockfall.
 Tom Glasson died in February 1917, after falling down an ore pass.
 In March 1917, two men, Charles Naughton and Samuel McCaughey, were killed when six tons of rock from the roof of a stope fell on them.
 In April 1917, a miner, James Bond, suffered numerous fractures, in all four limbs, but no head or internal injuries, and remained conscious, after he fell down an ore pass, in what was described as a "Bond's extraordinary escape".
 In October 1918, Patrick Hannan was crushed to death in a rockfall.
 Late in the mine's life, in January 1919, there was a near miss, when an empty cage dropped 1,400 feet down the main shaft, smashing into the bottom.